HOW TO WRITE A MILEAGE EXPENSE CLAIM

 What the employee needs to know

 It is important to note that fraudulent mileage claims are against the law and you can be prosecuted if you are found to have defrauded your employer.
-It is also your personal responsibility to compile records of travel expenses (as set down within your employer’s guidelines) in a timely and organised manner, both to ensure that you are not out of pocket and to enable your employer to comply with HMRC's requirements.
+It is also your personal responsibility to compile records of travel expenses (as set down within your employer’s guidelines) in a timely and organised manner, both to ensure that you are not out of pocket and to enable your employer to comply with the HMRC's requirements.

 If your employer does not reimburse you up to the advisory fuel rate per business mile, you may be able to seek tax relief on the outstanding amount.
 Likewise, if you are reimbursed over the advisory amount, HMRC defines this as supplementary income and you will be required to submit a self assessment form and pay additional tax.